embEDUx/documentation/src/usage/misc.md

    ```

 1. The raspberry pi also needs some firmware blobs to boot, which need to be
-   placed in the boot partition, so we simply add these files to the *misc*
+   placed in the boot partition, so we simply add these files to the branch in
-   repository.
+   the *misc* repository.
   ```
 $ ls -hl src_boot/
 total 6.6M